 According to the principle, you should aim for the causes and motives and understand how they relate to every situation, instead of looking for the effects of your actions-reactions, and handle the situation internally than externally by utilizing a more proactive and not reactive approach.

 On the other hand, what would our lives be like if we were never afraid of anything?
 What risk would we take?
 The fear of love holds us back, many people do not realize how much they held them back until they reached the end of their lives – and until then, it may be too late to do anything about it.

-Understanding these great ideas about love, fear and the fear of love can motivate us to work to stay consciously in a place of love.
+Understanding these great ideas about free will, love, fear and the fear of love can motivate us to work to stay consciously in a place of love.
 Learning how to design our thoughts and lives to keep us in this place is important for anyone who wants to live a life of meaning and fulfillment.